meh/meh.github.io/_posts/random/2016-01-08-tales-from-a-gate.md

 only person who agreed with them, Adam Beynon, leave the project.

 PS: [This][10] must be one of my crowning achievements.
-PPS: This blog post has been verified to not contain any insensitive or inconsiderate writing by alexjs.

 [0]: https://web.archive.org/web/20151208143727/https://github.com/opal/opal/issues/941
 [1]: https://web.archive.org/web/20151208143727/https://github.com/opal/opal/issues/941#issuecomment-113219234